bikaylee/Portfolio/project.md

 Team: Individual Work

-This is e-commerce movie shopping website.(Not really selling things) The website contains separate logins for users and employees.
+This is an e-commerce movie shopping website(Not really selling things).
+The website contains separate logins for users and employees.
 If users wants to checkout a movie, then the user must login first.
 The employee dashboard is for adding more movies and stars into the database, and also the metadata of the database structure.

 The backend is written in **Java Servlet**, and frontend is using **Javascript, HTML, CSS, and ajax** that's for calling the backend api.
 The database server used is **MySQL** and it's hosted in an AWS ec2 instance.
 The whole project is deployed on the **Tomcat** servers in both master and slave instance.
-For security reason, **reCAPTCHA** is set up to prevent bots to checkout the products and HTTPS is enforced.
+For security reason, **reCAPTCHA** is set up to prevent bots to checkout the products and **HTTPS** is enforced.
 For scalability, **Master/Slave replication, load balancer, and connection pooling** were used to increase the performance of the website.

 Website: [https://fabflix.shop/p5/](https://fabflix.shop/p5/)
 Software Tools: JavaServlets, MySQL, Apache Tomcat, AWS, GCP, Javascript, Java, UDF, HTTPS, JDBC, Ajax, Stored Procedures

 <br>